tom-clik/clikpage/_guide/sitedata.md

 2. Sections
 3. Data sets

-Site and Sections are actually a data set themselves, but their definition is mainly fixed they integral to the Clik system.
+Site and Sections are actually a data set themselves, but their definition is mainly fixed as they're integral to the Clik system.

 ## Basic data sets